whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 end
 ```

-This allows us to just move to the disconnected state when we want to disconnected, and the state enter clause will take care of replying to waiting clients and cleaning the data up.
+This allows us to just move to the disconnected state when we want to disconnect, and the state enter clause will take care of replying to waiting clients and cleaning the data up.
 Note that since `:disconnected` is our first state, the `:enter` event will fire the first time with the old state being `:disconnected` as well.
 We can just do nothing in that case.

 ```elixir
 def disconnected(:enter, :disconnected, _data) do